004 - Community Views

 Do remember to record the title of your article and the date it was published.
 This is going to help with the assessment below.

 Activity Five - Summary

 We are now going to bring all of your research and data collection together to formulate an answer to the question below.
-You will write an extended piece of writing outlining what you have found out about the diversity Africa's culture and landscape.
-Use the class notes, graphs and summary of the news articles that you made about Africa to help you fill in the table which will form the 'backbone' of your essay.
+You will write an extended piece of writing outlining what you have found out about the diversity of Africa's culture and landscape.
+Use the class notes, graphs, and summary of the news articles that you made about Africa to help you fill in the table which will form the 'backbone' of your essay.